Conservation grazing: Principles

 The most important skill for developing a targeted grazing program is patience and commitment.
 However, understanding livestock and plant responses to grazing are critical in developing a targeted grazing program.
 The program should have a clear statement of the kind of animal, timing and rate of grazing necessary to suppress troublesome plants and maintain a healthy landscape.
 The grazing application should 1) cause significant damage to the target plants 2) limit damage to desired vegetation and 3) be integrated with other control strategies.
 First, to cause significant damage to targeted plants requires understanding when the target plant is most susceptible to grazing damage and when they are most palatable to livestock.
-Target plant palatability depends on the grazing animals inherited and developed plant preferences (i.e. the shape of sheep and goat's mouths make them well suited for eating broad leaf weeds).
-Goats are also well designed for eating shrubs.
+Target plant palatability depends on the grazing animals' inherited and developed plant preferences (i.e. the a of sheep and goat's mouths make them well suited for eating broad leaf weeds).
+Goats are also well adapted for eating shrubs.

 Second, target plants often exist in a plant community with many desirable plants.
 The challenge is to select the correct animal, grazing time and grazing intensity to maximize the impact on the target plant while reducing it on the associated plant community.
 Finally, management objectives, target plant species, weather, topography, plant physiology, and associated plant communities are among the many variables that can determine treatment type and duration.
 Well-developed targeted grazing objectives and an adaptive management plan that takes into account other control strategies need to be in place.